06 Preparing for Luka Dey

 “No, no!”
 Evelyn protested.
 “She wants to serve.
 Let her have this pleasure.”

 As expected, the young girl returned with a cheese wheel, bread, and two flasks of wine.
 Becca distributed vessels and plates to everyone.
-“Ma’am, please enjoy.
+“Ma’am, please enjoy your meal.
 If there’s nothing else, I will retire until the evening service.”

 “This was lovely, Becca.
 You may retire.”